-Step to Overcoming Low Mood Disorder #1.
-Have yourself check for vitamin and mineral deficiencies.
+1. Have yourself checked for vitamin and mineral deficiencies.

 First of all, the easiest thing to do is to ask your doctor to test you for vitamin deficiencies.
 Check your levels of Iron, Vitamin D, Folate and Vitamin B12.
 Low levels of these vitamins and minerals can lead to low mood disorder or even depression.
 Strategies to increase their levels with nutrition are detailed below.

 2. Ask your doctor to test your thyroid gland activity.

 There are several thyroid conditions that have low mood as a symptom.
 If your levels of thyroid hormones are within the standard range, but close to being too low, your glands might be struggling to keep you active and happy.
 There are some nutritional strategies that can help; an example is increasing your intake of iodine in your diet.
 Eat plenty of fish and seafood, try adding sea algae to soups and stews.